cmhume/eCommerce_Business_Trends/README.md

 Link to Draft Story on [Tableau](https://10ay.online.tableau.com/t/ecommercetrends20162018/views/eCommerce_Draft/eCommerce_Draft_1?:showAppBanner=false&:origin=viz_share_link&:display_count=n&:showVizHome=n)

-This week our team worked hard in getting Database connected and Machine Learning models getting close to a good percentage.
-For the Dashboard and story we began working on our Google slides and figuring out how our presentation would flow.
-We've decided on working with Google slides and Tableau for the presentation, tell our story in Google slides and show our visualizations via Tableau.
-Since a couple of us would be working on Tableau it was easiest to open a free trial Tableau account so we can all have access to it.
+For the Dashboard, we began working on Google slides and figuring out how our presentation would flow.
+We decided to tell our story with Google slides and show our final dashboard with Tableau.
+Since a couple of us will be working on Tableau, we started a free trial using Tableau Online so we can all download and edit the same files.

-Our preliminary slides show how we came about the topic of eCommerce Business Trends, where we gathered our data from and topics of exploration.
+Our preliminary slides will show how we chose the topic of eCommerce Business Trends, where we gathered our data from, and topics of exploration.
 ![Google slide pic](Dashreadwk2_pics/pres_slide1.png)

-For the Database portions or our slides we want to connect to Jupyter Notebook and show our connections to AWS, postgresSQL, our database connectivity.
+For the Database portion, we will show how our database connects with the machine learning model in jupyter notebook and how we used SQL joins to create our final database.
 ![Google slide pic](Dashreadwk2_pics/pres_slide2.png)

-For machine learning we intend to try to import the data via AWS in order to run the machine learning models.
-We will be choosing the models that provided the better results.

-Storyboarding our dashboard, we've decided to speak a little about Olist and there numbers in 2016-2018, if their was a rise in sellers, was their any fluctuation to sale of products, and what were customers saying about their shopping experience.
-We hope to show that with line graphs that can togle between years.
-Maps with customer reviews in the pop ups from the cities they come from.
-Review if seller accounts have increase over the 3 year time span presented.
-And another dashboard for logistics, it's part of the service they offer and we want to review further see how it impact the buying and selling experience.

-We've created a Tableau online account on the free trial and hope to complete the presentation within the free trial time.
-We've included a link in our slides.
-Looking forward we hope to solidify our data to be able to create this visualizations.
+For the machine learning section we will show the results of our machine learning models, predictions, and which algorithm performed best.

+### Storyboarding our dashboard:

+#### Questions we will address with our Dashboard (using Olist Sales Data from 2016-2018)

+* Did the number of sellers increase over time?
+* How did the number of sales by product category change over time?
+* How did customer review scores change over time?

+We will show this information with:

+Interactive elements:

+* line graphs that can be filtered by year
+* Maps that can be filtered by customer review scores, product category,  and city

+Additional Ideas:

+* Review if the number of seller accounts have increased over time
+* And another dashboard for logistics
+    * how do logistics impact the buying and selling experience?